 At this point, its time to pilot your module with your first learners.
 Be sure to get feedback from them (you can automatically enable feedback questions in Tribal Habits modules too).
 No training module is ever really finished!

-That’s the beauty of online training.
+That’s the benefit when you transfer workshops into online training.
 You can easily take learner feedback and tweak the module – every new learner will immediately benefit from this.
 Fixing things in a workshop often requires far more work and won’t have any impact until the next time the workshop is run.

 Now you are up and running.
 You can now deliver the same content as your workshop…